 Applicants whose native language is not English are required to demonstrate an acceptable level of English language proficiency.
 At this time, Cayuga Community College does not offer English as a Second Language (ESL) courses.

 The TOEFL examination is required for all applicants in which English is not their primary language.
-Visit www.toefl.org for exam information.
-Cayuga’s Institution Code is 2010.
+The Institution Code for Cayuga Community College is 2010.
 Official TOEFL score reports must be submitted to Cayuga Community College.